d1av/d1av/README.md

 ---
 #### 🚧 What I'm looking for

-- Searching a job like a Frontend, Backend or FullStack developer;
+- Searching a job like a Back end, Front end or Full stack developer;
 - Collaborate in a project;
 - Freelance projects;
 - To grow with the support of the community.